-Above we presented full connection NN such as MLP, the weight layer also can be regarded as full size convolution kernel combine with multi-channel operator \cite{Guo2020archEvolve}, it is natural transferring to NPDE also according our idea.
+In the above, we present the full connection NN such as MLP.
+The weight layer can also be regarded as full size convolution kernel combined with multi-channel operator~\cite{Guo2020archEvolve}, which is naturally transformed to NPDEs accordingly.